Cincinnati Bell's Q1 Good Enough To Stay Long

 The core thesis behind my long position in Cincinnati Bell (NYSE:CBB) is that flat EBITDA is good enough.
 CBB - the last of the regional Bells - unsurprisingly is struggling with declines in its legacy wireline and DSL businesses.
 But growth in its Fioptics business has kept overall revenue on a modestly positive trajectory, and its IT Hardware and Services segment offers another potential growth driver long-term.
-With capex likely to come down sharply toward the end of the decade, free cash flow should rise in tandem, and a boost from deleveraging leaves the stock undervalued around $18.
+With capex likely to come down sharply toward the end of the decade, free cash flow should rise in tandem and a boost from deleveraging leaves the stock undervalued around $18.

-There wasn't enough in CBB's first quarter report to change that thesis - though the quarter was mildly disappointing.
-The numbers themselves were mixed relative to expectations - a beat on earnings, a miss on revenue - and the performance was mixed, too, relative to the thesis here.
+There wasn't enough in CBB's first-quarter report to change that thesis - though the quarter was mildly disappointing.
+The numbers themselves were mixed relative to expectations - a beat on earnings, a miss on revenue - and the performance was mixed too, relative to the thesis here.
 Fioptics was strong, but a weak quarter from the IT business might raise concerns going forward.
 There's enough to stay long, particularly with CBB bouncing off a 52-week low.
 But there's also enough to keep a close eye on results as 2017 plays out.

 The Bad News First

-There's two core concerns in the Q1 numbers.
+There are two core concerns in the Q1 numbers.
 The first is that overall results weren't all that impressive.
 Revenue declined 4% year-over-year, and Adjusted EBITDA fell almost 8%.
 Management said on the Q1 conference call that the numbers were in line with its internal expectations, and the company reiterated full-year guidance of ~1.5% revenue growth and a more modest ~3% decline in profit.
 But the Q1 results do seem to put some pressure on performance over the rest of the year to hit those full-year targets.

 The other concern is what looks like a very weak quarter in the IT Services and Hardware segment: